MrDanikus/New-Year-Lights/README.md

 # New Year Lights

+This application synchronizes devices connected to one server and launches a colorful garland on them.

 ## How does it work?

 Just copy all files to your directory and type `npm install` in command line